thomvaill/tads-boilerplate/README.md

 - Although resources created by the example are eligible to free tier, charges may occur depending on your situation
 - Use `./tads terraform production destroy` with caution :-)

 ### 7.b.
-Provision and deploy your production environement to an existing infrastructure
+Provision and deploy your production environment to an existing infrastructure

 If you don't want to use a cloud provider, you can use classic Virtual Machines.
-For a production environement, you should have at least 3 manager nodes, so 3 VMs.
+For a production environment, you should have at least 3 manager nodes, so 3 VMs.
 They should be fresh installs.
 Ubuntu server 18.04 or Debian 9 is fine.

 1. Make sure you can SSH into the VMs with your key pair